luciacsep/PhysiologicalLandscape/README.md

 # The physiological landscape and specificity of antibody repertoires is consolidated by multiple immunizations

-This is the code generated for the main figures #1, 2, 3, and 5 of the manuscript "The Physiological Landscape and Specificity of Antibody Repertoires"
+This is the code generated for the main figures #1, 2, 3, and 5 of the manuscript "The physiological landscape and specificity of antibody repertoires is consolidated by multiple immunizations"

 The code of the figures is spread over four Markdown files.